ROCm/HIP/docs/reference/c++_support.rst

 Besides the above mentioned deviations from the standard, there are more general extensions and restrictions to consider.

-__global__ functions
+``__global__`` functions
 -------------------------------------------------------------------------------

 Functions that work as an entry point for device execution are called kernels and are specified with the ``__global__`` qualifier.
 Calling these functions happen with the triple chevron operator: ``<<< >>>``.
 Kernel functions return type must be ``void``, they can't be ``constexpr``, can't have a parameter of type ``std::initializer_list`` or ``va_list``, can't have a parameter of rvalue reference type.
-Kernels can have variadic template parameters, but only one pack and it must be the last in the template parameter list.
+Kernels can have variadic template parameters, but only one pack, and it must be the last in the template parameter list.

 Device Space Memory Specifiers
 -------------------------------------------------------------------------------

-To specify whether a variable is allocated in host or device memory HIP has qualifiers called device space memory specifiers.
+To specify whether a variable is allocated in host or device memory, HIP has qualifiers called device space memory specifiers.
 These are ``__device__``, ``__shared__``, ``__managed__`` and ``__constant__``.
 These are meant to specify what memory is allocated for a variable. ``__device__`` and ``__constant__`` specifier are used for static